-In the summer of 2018 we are renovating the lower floor, and plan to have space for an artist residency and project-based exhibitions in the future.
+As of August 2018, we are closed for renovations until sometime in 2019.
+We are renovating the whole lower level of the building and will have space for an artist residency and short-term exhibitions in the future.

 The building was built in 1929, owned by Sam and Mary Ulovitch, who ran a grocery store there until 1943.
 In 1955, the store was listed as Three Thousand and One Grocery.
 Masaru Nomura purchased the building in November of 1956, and from 1961 through 1965, the building was known as Fred’s Grocery.
 The building has also served as a restaurant supply, and an outreach ministry from 1998-2005.
 The building is listed in the City of Seattle historic sites.